 Paddle yoga is a different way to have fun and get fit on the water.
-Our paddle yoga instructor Julia is a genuine enthusiast – she’s an enthusiastic and patient teacher who can take you all the way from novice to expert.
-She leads classes from beginner to acro SUP yoga, as well as glow in the dark night tours and a beach fit class – there’s something for everyone!
+Our paddle yoga instructors are genuine enthusiasts who who can take you all the way from novice to expert.
+They lead classes from beginner to acro SUP yoga, as well as glow in the dark night tours and a beach fit class – there’s something for everyone!

 As the name suggest, paddle yoga is yoga on a paddle board.
 If you’ve never done it before, no problem – it will be all the more enjoyable for being your first experience.
 If it is your first time just make sure you take the beginner class, which includes our paddle technique discussion, and spend some time playing around on the paddle board before moving on to yoga poses on the water.